matthewsides/Glossary-Of-Tech-Terms/README.md

 ## [3] Algorithms

-An algorithm is a set of instructions.
+An algorithm is a set of instruction, used for calculations or other problem-solving operations.